The radiation field on product cones: Pseudodifferential operators

 \subsection{The semiclassical $\bl$-calculus}

-In this section we briefly describe some properties satisfied by the semiclassical $\bl$-calculus $\Psib^{*}(X)$ described by Gannot--Wunsch~\cite[Section~3]{GW}.
-We refer to that paper for details.
-Throughout this section we assume $X$ is an $n$-dimensional manifold with boundary.\footnote{We employ the semiclassical calculus only on $\mf$, accounting for the shift in dimension.}
+On the boundary hypersurface $X = \mf$, we further employ the $\bl$-calculus as well as its semiclassical variant $\Psibh^{*}$.
+In this section we briefly describe properties satisfied by the semiclassical $\bl$-calculus $\Psibh^{*}(X)$.
+We refer the reader to Gannot--Wunsch~\cite[Section 3]{GW} for details.
+We remind the reader that $X$ is an $n$-dimensional compact manifold with boundary.\footnote{The shift in dimension arises because we employ the semiclassical calculus only on $X= \mf$ rather than the bulk $M$.}